 Heidelberg University, founded in 1386, is the oldest university in Germany.

-The university offers undergraduate and postgraduate degrees in 100 subjects.
+The university offers undergraduate and postgraduate degrees in 160 study programmes.
 Academics at Heidelberg have been responsible for founding sub-disciplines including psychiatric genetics, modern sociology and environmental physics.

 Close to 20 per cent of the student body is international, representing 130 countries.
 More than a third of doctoral students are international.

 The university particularly excels for its innovative research and intellectual contributions across a range of subjects.
-Thirty-three Nobel laureates have been associated with Heidelberg University, nine of whom won while tenured there.
+Some 27 Nobel laureates have been associated with Heidelberg University, nine of whom won the prize while tenured there.

 Many influential politicians, philosophers and scientists are alumni or affiliates of the university, including Max Weber – the founder of modern sociology – and philosopher Hannah Arendt.